Introduction to Complete Segal Spaces: Examples of Segal Spaces

 is not just contractible, but actually just a point.

-In addition to all of these, as $map(x_0,x_1)$ is just a set, two maps are homotopic if and only if they are equal to each other.
+In addition to all of these, as $\map_{\inccat(N\cC)}(x_0,x_1)$ is just a set, two maps are homotopic if and only if they are equal to each other.
 This implies that a map is a homotopy equivalence if and only if it is an isomorphism.

-In particular, the homotopy category of the Segal space, $Ho \n \C$ is exactly $\C$, as the two categories have the same objects and same morphisms. \end{exone}
+In particular, the homotopy category of the Segal space, $\Ho(\inccat (N \cC))$ is exactly $\cC$, as the two categories have the same objects and the same morphisms. \end{example}

-\begin{remone} As expected in the case of an ordinary category, the corresponding Segal space has all the category theory we desire, but has no valuable homotopical information. \end{remone}
+As expected in the case of an ordinary category, the corresponding Segal space has all the category theory we desire, but has no non-trivial homotopical information.
+We now see an example in the other direction, where we have a Segal space that has rich homotopical information, but no categorical information.

-\begin{exone} Let $K$ be a space.
-Our first guess might be to take $i_{\Delta}^*(K)$.
-While it does satisfy the Segal condition, but it is not Reedy fibrant!
+\begin{example}[Spaces as Segal spaces] Let $K$ be a space (Kan complex).
+Our first guess for the corresponding Segal space might be to take the simplicial space $\incspace(K)$.
+While it does satisfy the Segal condition, it is not Reedy fibrant (\cref{ex:ione not reedy fibrant}).
 Fortunately, there is an equivalent simplicial space that is Reedy fibrant.
-Namely, let $K^{\Delta[\bullet]}$ be the simplicial space defined as
+Namely, let $\iota K = \Map(\Delta[\bullet],K)$ be the simplicial space defined as